coursemaster44/Section-7/README.md

 $ git push
 ```
 **Step 14.
 Goto AWS Console>All services>Code Commit>Repositories>Sample-Node-App**
-- See appsec.yml has been copied
+- See that the appsec.yml file has been copied

 # End Of lab